-Sentenced was started in late 1989 in Muhos, Finland, when Miika Tenkula (lead guitar & vocals), Sami Lopakka (guitar), Vesa Ranta (drums) and Lari Kylmänen (bass) changed the name of their earlier thrash act Deformity into Sentenced (the name drawing inspiration from the Nihilist song "Sentenced To Death").
-With this lineup they released two demo tapes and already the first one, "When Death Joins Us..."
-(1990) lead to a record deal with the French label Thrash Records.
-Having a record deal the band was not requisite to do another demo, but nevertheless "Rotting Ways To Misery" (1991) was recorded to promote their upcoming material.
-After this bass player Lari Kylmänen was replaced by Taneli Jarva little before the recordings of their debut album "Shadows of the Past", which was released in December 1991.
-At this point band's music was quite standard European/Scandinavian style death metal common to the time.
+Sentenced started in late 1989 when Miika Tenkula (lead guitar & vocals), Sami Lopakka (guitar) and Lari Kylmänen (bass) changed the name of their earlier thrash metal band Deformity into Sentenced (the name drawing inspiration from the Nihilist song "Sentenced To Death") and at the same time changed their musical style to death metal.
+Drummer Vesa Ranta also joined the group at this point and completed the band's initial lineup.
+The group recorded two demo tapes and already the first one, "When Death Joins Us..."
+(1990) led to a record deal with small French label Thrash Records.
+Already having a record deal the band was not requisite to do more demos, but they nevertheless recorded "Rotting Ways To Misery" (1991) to promote their upcoming material.
+At this point Lari Kylmänen was replaced by Taneli Jarva, a second cousin of Tenkula, who had already been interacting with the group by writing lyrics and doing some promotional artwork.
+With a new bass player, the group headed to Tico-Tico studios in Kemi to record their debut album "Shadows Of The Past", which was released in December 1991.

-Then, to everyone's surprise, bassist/vocalist Taneli Jarva announced his departure from the band in the spring 1996.
-His replacement, Ville Laihiala, was found in late summer just few weeks before the band was heading to Germany's Woodhouse Studios to record follow up to "Amok".
-With the new vocalist Sentenced recorded "Down", which paved way for the band's sound to evolve in a more melodic way.
-Also, not having a dedicated bass player in the band, Miika Tenkula played bass parts on the album.
-On tours following the release of "Down" bass was handled by Sami Kukkohovi, a former bandmate of Laihiala, who was granted a permanent position in the band in early 1997.
+In the spring 1996, very much to everyone's surprise, Taneli Jarva announced his departure from the band.
+This left the band in limbo and despite auditioning several vocalists, they could't find a suitable replacement for Jarva.
+This was until the late summer when they discovered Ville Laihiala, just few weeks before the band was supposed to head to Germany's Woodhouse Studios to record their fourth album.
+With the new vocalist Sentenced recorded "Down", which paved way for the band's sound to evolve in a more melodic and varied direction.
+Not having a dedicated bass player in the band, Miika Tenkula played the bass parts on the album, but for the following tours the band hired a session bassist Sami Kukkohovi, a former bandmate of Laihiala, who was later granted a permanent position in the band.

 With this line-up the band recorded four more albums: "Frozen" (1998), "Crimson" (2000), "The Cold White Light" (2002), and last, "The Funeral Album" in 2005 when they also announced their retirement.
 The release of this final album was followed by a special funeral tour that culminated in band's funeral gig in their home town Oulu on October 1st 2005.
 As the band stated, no reunion will be possible, ever.